midlur/UserModuleAssignment/README.md

 Services
 =========
-The functions are described in detail below.
+The APIs are described in detail below.

 /locationData
 -----